Theming

 </div>

-If instead you specify a dark CSS className, the dark theme will be applied
+If instead you specify a infinite-theme-mode--dark CSS className, the dark mode will be applied

 <div>